 Many popular beer brands are vegan friendly.
 Carlsberg, Stella Artois, Birra Moretti, San Miguel, Peroni, Heineken, Grolsch, Estrella Damm, Staropramen, Guinness, Budweiser and Beck’s all are.
 For craft beer, Butcombe Brewing Co has several plant-based ones, including Gold Golden Ale, Gold Gluten Free, Goram IPA Zero (alcohol free) and Stateside Session IPA.
 Handcrafted in Manchester, all of First Chop award-winning beers are vegan and gluten-free and the company has a large variety to suit all tastes.

 Spirits tend to be largely vegan-friendly, however those with cream, milk, egg or cochineal extract (a red pigment extracted from insects and used in the food and beverage and cosmetics industries) must be avoided as they aren’t plant-based.
-Irish cream whisky Baileys makes a vegan version of its popular Christmas drink, Baileys Almande, available from supermarkets and independent shops, whilst Shannon and M&S offer creamy and rather boozy chocolate and coconut liqueurs, Shannon’s Vegan Chocolate Cream Liqueur and M&S Vegan Chocolate & Coconut Cream Drink either on their own, over ice, or in a cocktail.
+Sweet and creamy drinks are popular at Christmas.
+Shannon and M&S offer indulgent drinks that are a little bit like boozy desserts.
+Try Shannon’s Vegan Chocolate Cream Liqueur and M&S Vegan Chocolate & Coconut Cream Drink either on their own, over ice, or in a cocktail.

-With all the mouthwatering plant-based options on the market, Christmas hosts needn’t be scared anymore to invite their vegan, vegetarian or flexitarian friends and family for dinner, and for us vegans, we can finally be satisfyingly fed with no need to bring our own tupperware.
+With all the mouthwatering plant-based options on the market, those hosting Christmas dinner needn’t be scared anymore to invite their vegan, vegetarian or flexitarian friends and family for dinner and those following these diets and lifestyles can rest assure their festivities are as indulgent as everyone else’s.